-The Festival of the Chariots is part of St Kilda Festival Sunday, on the first Sunday of February each year.
+Since 2011, the Festival of the Chariots has been part of St Kilda Festival Sunday, on the first Sunday of February each year.

-Join the party mood with hundreds of other festival-goers, pulling an authentic painted wooden chariot from Catani Gardens along Jacka Boulevard to Luna Park and back.
-We sing and dance as we go, so join in the fun!
+We've been able to ramp up the party with hundreds of other festivalgoers, pulling an authentic painted wooden chariot from Catani Gardens along Jacka Boulevard to Luna Park and back.
+We sang and danced as we went!

 At the same time, we host a family-friendly Vegetarian / Vegan Hare Krishna Food Festival in Catani Gardens.
 Enjoy delicious vegetarian and vegan food with a taste of India, freshly prepared on-site for your pleasure.

-Every year we give away tonnes of free watermelon to all-comers, so it your taste is simple, head for our tent village
+Normally we give away tonnes of free watermelon to all-comers, so if you have a passion for fresh fruit, head for our tent village.

 Enjoy a fantastic day out with your family and friends!